LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/remote-repository.rst

 -----------------------------

 So far, the book has covered how to setup a Git repository on the local machine.
-But, one of the benefits of using a VCS was storage of backups.
+But, one of the benefits of using a VCS is storage of backups.
 So, what happens to the code base if something happens to the machine?
 That is where remote repositories come in.
 Instead of keeping a Git repository only on a local machine, the code base is in a **remote repository** and the programmers working on it keep copies on their local machine.